sarah-falehh/psychologist-appointment-platform/README.md

 <p align="center">
   <img
-    src="assets/gestiondemandes.png"
+    src="assets/gestiondemande.png"
-    alt="Administrator appointment request management"
+    alt="Administrator appointment request management interface"
     width="100%"
   >
 </p>

-The request-management interface enables the administrator to review and update appointment requests.
+The request-management page enables the administrator to search, filter and process appointment requests.

-### Search and filtering
+### Search capabilities

-The administrator can search using:
+Requests can be searched using:

 - patient name;
-- email;
+- email address;
 - telephone number.

+### Filtering capabilities

 Requests can be filtered by: